cometd/cometd/.github/ISSUE_TEMPLATE/question-template.md

 ---
 name: Question
-about: Asks a question about CometD
+about: Ask a question about CometD.
 title: ''
 labels: question
 assignees: ''